Vikaspogu/blog/content/blog/sm-jwt/index.md

 ## Authorization

 Create a deny-all policy in the namespace.
-The policy doesn’t have a selector field, which applies the policy to every workload in the namespace.
-The spec: field of the policy has the empty value {}.
-The empty value means that no traffic is permitted, effectively denying all requests
+The policy doesn’t have a selector field, which applies to every workload in the namespace.
+The `spec: field` in the policy has the empty value {}, this means that no traffic is permitted, effectively denying all requests

 ```bash
 $ cat <<EOF | oc apply -n bookinfo -f -